Skip to content

 What Is Frame Rate in Video?

-Understand video frame rate (24, 30, 60 fps), how FPS affects file size and motion, and when to change it before you compress.
+Understand video frame rate (24, 30, 60 fps), how FPS affects file size and motion, and when to lower it before you compress a share copy.

 By Petr Samokhin

 Gameplay footage at 120 fps looks silky on your monitor.
-Export it at full rate for a five-minute bug report and the attachment fails.
+Export it at full rate for a five-minute bug report and the attachment can fail.
 Frame rate is not a quality slider, but it directly controls how much data each second of video must carry.

 Frames per second in plain language